metio/reguloj/README.md

                 .then(context -> context.action())
 ```

-Note that custom implementations of the `Rule` interface don't necessary have to use the `java.util.function` package and are free to choose their implementation looks like.
+Note that custom implementations of the `Rule` interface don't necessary have to use the `java.util.function` package and are free to choose how their implementation looks like.

 ### Creating an inference context